Why Uganda Is called the Pearl Of Africa

 The country’s charm lies in the astonishing diversity of attraction ranging from wildlife, vegetation, landscape, and cultures.
 Within an area 240000sqkm, an area no larger than the United Kingdom or the state of Oregon in the United States.
 The country’s largest tourism potential area based on the National Parks and reserves.
 These are magnificent , encompassing not only conventional savannah, mesmerizing tracts of wildlife teeming with antelopes, buffaloes, elephants and big cats- but also the snow capped peaks of Africa’s tallest mountains, tropical forests, of mind flabbergasting biodiversity and atmospheric lakes and rivers heaving with hippos, crocodiles and birds .
 Subjects of traditional kingdoms and tribes, each with its own history and culture equally grace this land.
 Not to mention that these people are popularly known as the most friendly and hospitable people worldwide.

-We could proudly say Uganda is the most welcoming and varied safari destination.
-The remarkably long list of wildlife creates a great appeal for the landlocked pearl and yet the numerable and incomparable list of over 1,040 bird species is no exception for bird lovers.
+We could proudly say Uganda is the most welcoming and varied safaris destination.
+The remarkably long list of wildlife creates a great appeal for the landlocked pearl and yet the numerable and incomparable list of over 1,040 bird species is no exception for birdwatching.
 The primates’ numbers (18 species) exceed numbers in any other African country.
 They include 13 diurnal species, 2 great apes the chimpanzees and the gorillas with half of the world’s remaining population in the world in Uganda.

 The varied habitats spread over authentic dazzling landscape explaining the biodiversity, from forest to the woodlands, the wetlands to the moorlands, Savannah to the lakes and river: the western rift valley, the remote plains of Kidepo, the slopes of the largest free standing volcano and continent’s highest mountain range.
 They also flank the islands studded expanses of the world’s second largest fresh water and the turbulence lake and the longest river